Caheravoley Fort

 Caheravoley Fort is a ringfort (rath) and bawn forming a national monument located in County Galway, Ireland.

 Location

-Caheravoley lies 3.6 km southwest of Corofin, County Galway and west of the River Clare.
+Caheravoley lies 3.6 km southwest of Corofin, County Galway in the townland of Kilcahill in Annaghdown Parish.
+It is situated west of the River Clare.

 History

 Caheravoley was built in the early Christian era.
 It was used as a protected farmstead, as indicated by the name: cathair dhá bhuaile, "circular fort of two milking-places."
 Cattle were grazed on the surrounding land, then brought into the fort for milking and to protect from thieves.

 Description

 A round ringfort with protective ditch and souterrain, with an entrance in the north end.